 We're confident Tencent and PUBG Corp will be delighted with the news, since monetisation was the only missing link from PUBG Mobile.
 The game has been available on Android and iOS, unlike Fortnite, but even though it tripled Fortnite iOS downloads, this advantage didn't translate to sales.

 Thankfully, the company kept hacking away at PUBG Mobile, patiently polishing and tweaking the game further.
-Even their solution for people cheating by using keyboards and mice was genius, in that it was simple, effective , had no angry side effects and Tencent ended up being the good guy.
+Even their solution for people cheating by using keyboards and mice was genius, in that it was , had no angry side effects and Tencent ended up being the good guy.
 Here's to hoping it spreads to the rest of the company.